StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started_device.md

 </style>

-# First Time Using Lightshow.lol
+# Using a Vortex Device with Lightshow.lol

 Welcome to Lightshow.lol, our powerful Vortex Engine mode designing tool.
-If you’re new, you might be wondering:
+If you’re new or recently acquired a vortex device then you might be wondering:
 - *How does this work?*
 - *How do I get started?*

-This guide will walk you through the basics and help you get familiar with the platform.
+This guide will walk you through the basics and help familiarize you with the platform.

 ## **Connecting Your Device**
 While it’s not necessary to connect a device to Lightshow.lol to start designing new modes, chances are you already own a **Vortex Device** and are eager to start customizing it!